VidyashreeVPuranik/glugpesce.github.io/_posts/2020-05-09-getting-started-with-pelian.md

  **Hurray !!!!
 Congratulations here goes your Pelican BLog Post**
 <br>
+ _Note :_ To preview in our localhost you can even `cd` into `public` folder and type

+ - `python -m SimpleHTTPServer` #if using Python2
+ - `python -m http.server` #if using Python3<br>

 ### 7. Thinking to host Pelican?
 ---
-Lets get two important files<br>
+Lets get three important files<br>

+- #### requirement.txt
   But before getting into it lets try do get a requirements.txt file.
 Why is requirements.txt is important?<br>
   We all may run different python environments and with different versions and we primarily generate and share requirements.txt file to make it easier for other developers to install the correct versions of the required Python libraries/Packages to run the Python code that we have written.<br>

    `touch requirements.txt`<br>
    `nano requirements.txt`<br><br>
  Paste the below contents in `requirements.txt`<br>

 ```